heathermiller/dist-prog-book/chapter/7/langs-consistency.md

   network_channel <~ network_channel.map { |x| [x.src, x.dst, x.integer] }
 end
 ```
 Here, we take messages we've received from the network channel and send them back into the network channel.
 The `<~` operator says "copy all of the elements in the right-hand-side and eventually send them off onto the network in the channel on the left-hand-side".
 So, we map over the contents of network channel *in the current timestep*: switching the `src` and `dst` fields, and incrementing the integer.
 This mapped collection is passed back into the network channel.
-Bud will ensure those messages sent off at some point.
+Bud will ensure that those messages are sent off at some point.

 ```
 declare